Timothy Sykes Review

-Sykes initially started out trading penny stocks and he is known for being one of the first prominent penny stock short sellers.
+Sykes initially started out trading penny stocks, and he is known for being one of the first prominent penny stock short-sellers.
 As many people know, the penny stock markets can be very sketchy.
 The OTC markets are tarnished with shady companies who engage in paid promotion schemes, dilute their share structure, and don’t provide full transparency.
-Tim focuses on short selling a lot of these stocks after they experience and irrational spike or after a paid promotion scheme.
+Tim focuses on short selling a lot of these stocks after they experience an irrational spike or after a paid promotion scheme.

-Penny stock markets are cyclical; sometimes they are a hot sector and other times they are completely dead.
-Accordingly, Tim has expanded his style to take advantage of other types of stocks, such as earnings winners.
+Penny stock markets are cyclical; sometimes, they are a hot sector, and other times they are entirely dead.
+Accordingly, Tim has expanded his style to take advantage of different types of stocks, such as earnings winners.

 Emphasis on Education

-Tim constantly encourages his students and followers to study, study, study!
-It’s easy to get distracted by Tim Sykes’ flashy marketing, however he actually provides quite a bit of trading education.
+Tim continually encourages his students and followers to study, study, study!
+It’s easy to get distracted by Tim Sykes’ flashy marketing.
+However, he provides quite a bit of trading education.
 To date, Tim has released many trading courses, such as:

 - PennyStocking Part Deux